-- No less frequently than once every three calendar years, each public company must submit the compensation of its NEOs to a nonbinding shareholder vote (the say-on-pay vote). - No less frequently than once every six calendar years, each public company must submit for a nonbinding shareholder vote the question of whether the say-on-pay vote should be held annually, biennially or triennially (the say-when-on-pay vote). - In any proxy statement or consent solicitation for a shareholder meeting to approve an acquisition, merger, consolidation or sale of substantially all of a company's assets, a public company must submit all golden parachute arrangements covering any of its NEOs to a separate nonbinding shareholder vote, unless the arrangements have already been "subject to" a say-on-pay vote (the "golden parachute say-on-pay" vote).
+- No less frequently than once every three calendar years, each public company must submit the compensation of its NEOs to a nonbinding shareholder vote (the say-on-pay vote). - No less frequently than once every six calendar years, each public company must submit for a nonbinding shareholder vote the question of whether the say-on-pay vote should be held annually, biennially or triennially (the say-when-on-pay vote).
+As noted, this vote will be required in 2017 for most companies. - In any proxy statement or consent solicitation for a shareholder meeting to approve an acquisition, merger, consolidation or sale of substantially all of a company's assets, a public company must submit all golden parachute arrangements covering any of its NEOs to a separate nonbinding shareholder vote, unless the arrangements have already been "subject to" a say-on-pay vote (the "golden parachute say-on-pay" vote).